vivekcloud9559/elk-stack/README.md

 - `02-kibana-and-logstash.yaml` – Installs and configures Kibana and Logstash on the same ELK nodes.
 - `03-filebeat.yaml` – Installs Filebeat on designated log collection nodes and ships logs to Logstash.

-### Inventory Structure

-The inventory is divided into two groups:

-- `[elk]` – Nodes where Elasticsearch, Kibana, and Logstash will be installed.
-- `[filebeat]` – Nodes where Filebeat will be installed to collect and forward logs.

 ### Important Notes

 - The `elastic` superuser password is **automatically reset** in the `01-elastic.yaml` playbook.